Italian invasion of Egypt: Subsequent operations

 On 17 September, the Mediterranean Fleet began to harass Italian communications and Benghazi harbour was mined.
 A destroyer and two merchant ships were sunk by torpedo and a destroyer hit a mine at Benghazi and sank.
 RAF Blenheims destroyed three aircraft on the ground at Benina.
 The road on the escarpment near Sollum was bombarded by a navy gunboat and targets near Sidi Barrani by two destroyers, from which fires and explosions were seen.
 Captured Italians spoke of damage, casualties and a loss of morale.
-An attempt to bombard Bardia by the cruiser HMS Kent and two destroyers was thwarted by Italian torpedo bombers, which hit the stern of Kent and put it out of action.
+An attempt to bombard Bardia by the cruiser HMS Kent and two destroyers was thwarted by Italian torpedo bombers, which put Kent out of action with a hit on the stern.
 Bombardments continued during the lull, which led to camps and depots being moved inland.
 Small British columns on land were set up to work with armoured car patrols, moving close to the Italian camps, gleaning information and dominating the vicinity.